How to Get Your Baby to Move During Pregnancy - Baby Chick

 Caffeine is a stimulant that increases your blood pressure and heart rate, so caffeine should be consumed minimally and carefully.
 The American College of Obstetricians and Gynecologists recommends that pregnant women consume no more than 200 mg of caffeine daily.

-Lie Down and Rest
+Lie Down and Relax

 Some expectant moms report that their baby becomes most active at night—right when they’re trying to fall asleep!
 If it’s daytime, try lying on your couch or bed for a nap.
 Sometimes changing position or rolling from right to left can stimulate your baby and cause them to shift position, too.